yetemegn-telaye/catalog-of-my-things/README.md

 # 📖 Catalog-my-of-things <a name="about-project"></a>

-**Catalog-my-of-things** is a terminal console project that help user to keep track of there items.
-Users can create a SQL database of object.
-A console app is also available to save data into json files.
+**Catalog-my-of-things** is a terminal console app project that help user to keep track of there items.
+Users can also create a SQL database of object by using `schema.sql`.
+A console app is available to create and list items dynamicaly.

 ## 🛠 Built With <a name="built-with"></a>